SteCiu01/DAX-and-Data-Modelling/DAX-Codes/README.md

 #### Virtual Table Measures

-These are calculations that rely on in-code virtual tables, and that are used for complex/custom use cases, that would not be possible to successfully handle with simple measures.
+These are calculations that rely on in-code virtual tables, and that are used for complex/custom use cases, that would not be possible to successfully achieve with simple measures.

 | Topic | Description | Link |
 |---------|-------------|------|